 David pulled himself together and went through with the marriage ceremony.
 For 25 years he slept only with women.
 He fathered two sons and eventually left his wife for another woman.
 When that affair ended David, now 48, finally told his family and friends that he was gay.

 "I desperately wanted not to be gay," David now freely admits, "so I had convinced myself that I wasn't."
 However, when his last relationship with a woman broke up, David realized that he had no desire to date other women.
 He also realized that he did not want to be alone for the rest of his life.
 "I realized," he says, "that I had to sit myself down and deal with my sexuality."

 At the time, David felt he had only two choices: he could admit that he was gay and live the rest of his life as a homosexual or he could kill himself.
 "I wanted to live, not die," he said.
 "Given that choice, I had nothing to lose."

-The transformation in David's life underscores the issue of whether sexual orientation is a choice or a predisposition—a topic that invokes passionate debate among healthcare professionals and religious adherents.
+The transformation in David's life underscores the issue of whether sexual orientation is a choice or a predisposition—a topic that invokes passionate debate among healthcare professionals. politicians, and religious adherents.